tcoro/webdev-collection/README.md

 All of these Projects were taken from [WebDevSimplified Roadmap 2021](https://www.youtube.com/watch?v=VfGW0Qiy2I0)

 # Projects
+These are the Projects ranked by difficulty.
+All have linked tutorial.
 ## Easy
 [Basic Node.js Server](https://youtu.be/VShtPwEkDD0) <br/>
 [Basic REST API](https://youtu.be/fgTGADljAeg) <br/>